Agile Practice Guide: PMI Global Congress Workshop Report

 This post recounts a working group session held on September 25th at the PMI Global Congress conference in San Diego and its main findings.
-The workshop was an opportunity for conference attendees to learn more about the goals and objectives for the Agile Practice Guide and provide their suggestions for content and list what questions they would like the guide to answer.
+The workshop was an opportunity for conference attendees to learn more about the goals and objectives of the Agile Practice Guide provide their suggestions for content and list what questions they would like the guide to answer.

-The session was well attended with over 60 people contributing their ideas for the guide and once all the information had been collated, it filled over 30 typed pages of ideas, suggestions and questions for the core team.
+The session was well attended with over 60 people contributing their ideas for the guide and once all the information had been collated, it filled over 30 typed pages of ideas, suggestions, and questions for the core team.
 We will review some highlights from the presentation and the top topics, ranked by popularity.

-We started the session explaining the inputs and constrains that govern the creation of the Agile Practice Guide.
+We started the session by explaining the inputs and constraints that govern the creation of the Agile Practice Guide.
 The guide is an important new collaboration between Agile Alliance and the PMI that brings content from both communities and existing publications.
 After collecting this content, it then needs filtering and constraining to meet the requirements of a PMI standards publication for naming conventions and alignment with other guides, etc. This process is illustrated below:

 Agile Practice Guide: Inputs and Constraints